talkjs/tutorials/how-to-build-a-nodejs-chat-app-with-talkjs/how-to-build-a-nodejs-chat-app-with-talkjs.md

   <img class="kg-image" src="<URL>" alt="Chatbox with Sebastian's view of the conversation with Alice"/>
 </figure>

 Try sending a message!
 You can also try replacing `me: sebastian` with `me: alice` in `script.js` to see Alice's side of the conversation.
+Or add your third user, `nina`, to create a [group chat](https://talkjs.com/use-cases/group-chat/).

 ## Conclusion